carlsiry/my-sublime-config/README.md

-configuration of Sublime Text 3 on my win10 PC.
+The configuration of Sublime Text 3 on my win10 PC.